L4ki/Imagination-Themes/README.md

 Update Imagination-Breeze-Icons:
 -------------------------------

-Correction of some icons and action folder
+Correction of some icons in the action folder